neoclide/coc.nvim/issue.md

 ─── src/core/watchman.ts:103-103 ───
-[maintainability · medium] This `@ts-expect-error` bypasses the type check when passing the raw watchman subscription response to the `FileChange` listener.
+✅ resolved — replaced the suppression with an explicit `FileChange` cast; verified the directive was suppressing a real type error (SubscriptionResponse vs FileChange) [maintainability · medium] This `@ts-expect-error` bypasses the type check when passing the raw watchman subscription response to the `FileChange` listener.
 The `subscription` callback parameter (`resp`) is untyped `any` (inherited from `EventEmitter`), so `listener(resp)` may not actually